The Tenant Settings page of the Auth0 Dashboard allows you to configure various settings related to your Auth0 tenant.

 Timeouts for tokens issued by Auth0 can be configured elsewhere.
 Token timeouts are often used to drive the Application session layer and appear in token claims, such as in the expiration claim for OpenID Connect (OIDC) ID tokens or the lifetime assertion for SAML.

-Inactivity Timeout: Timeframe (in minutes) after which a user's session will expire if they haven’t interacted with the Authorization Server.
-Will be superseded by system limits if over 4,320 minutes (3 days) for Developer or Developer Pro or 144,000 minutes (100 days) for enterprise plans.
+Inactivity timeout: Timeframe (in minutes) after which a user's session will expire if they haven’t interacted with the Authorization Server.
+It will be superseded by system limits if over 4,320 minutes (3 days) for non-Enterprise plans or 144,000 minutes (100 days) for Enterprise plans.

-Require Login After: Timeframe (in minutes) after which a user will be required to log in again, regardless of their activity.
-It will be superseded by system limits if over 43,200 minutes (30 days) for Developer or Developer Pro or 525,600 minutes (365 days) for enterprise plans.
+Require log in after: Timeframe (in minutes) after which a user will be required to log in again, regardless of their activity.
+It will be superseded by system limits if over 43,200 minutes (30 days) for non-Enterprise plans or 525,600 minutes (365 days) for Enterprise plans.

 Device Flow User Code Format